 Coinspot does not offer a native mobile app.
 If you want to trade at Coinspot on the move, then you will need to access the platform via your mobile web browser.
 We found the mobile version of the site more difficult to navigate through in comparison to the main desktop website.

-If trading remotely is your main priority, you’re best off using a platform like eToro, who now offers a dedicated Android and iOS application.
+If trading remotely is your main priority, you’re best off using a platform like Coinbase, who now offers a dedicated Android and iOS application.

 Coinspot customer service